StephenOman/TensorFlow/tensorflow/contrib/makefile/README.md

 The Makefile loads in a list of dependencies stored in text files.
 These files are generated from the main Bazel build by running `tensorflow/contrib/makefile/gen_file_lists.sh`.
-You'll need to re-run this i you make changes to the files that are included in the build.
+You'll need to re-run this if you make changes to the files that are included in the build.

 Header dependencies are not automatically tracked by the Makefile, so if you